a-karma/Bogor_Workshop/DAY_1/Session1.md

 > To do so, you should use the `mv` command which has the following syntax: `mv target_file_name path/to/destination`.

-If you now run the `tree` command from the Project_BASH directory, you should get:
+If you now run the `tree` command from the project_bASH directory, you should get:

 ![File-system-structure](../IM/bash_tree.png)